-Microsoft’s corporate vision is “to help people and businesses throughout the world realize their full potential.”
+Microsoft’s vision is “to help people and businesses throughout the world realize their full potential.”
 This vision statement shows that the company presents its computing products as tools that people and business organizations can use for their personal or organizational development.
 Microsoft’s corporate vision statement has the following components:

 - Target market: People and businesses throughout the world